 So, how can we rework our smaller initiatives, as well as those where we are asking the community to be more involved, the answer is simple:

 Simplified.
 Shareable.
 Actions.

 Let’s say you have a create your own fundraising model (bake sale, car wash, donate a birthday).
-These require an individual to register to create their peer-to-peer page, customize the page, hopefully make a personal gift and then send emails and make social posts to get friends and family to make gifts.
+These require an individual to register to create their peer-to-peer page.
+Then they must customize the page, hopefully make a personal gift and then send emails and make social posts to get friends and family to make gifts.
 This is a lot of work when you also want them to participate in your annual walk, donate to your one-time campaigns like #GivingTuesday and explore your culinary events.

 How do you get more people to engage with a non-staple event such as this?
 De-prioritize the peer-to-peer component.
-We aren’t saying to toss out the concept, instead, prioritize a component to the event which allows people to more directly give, a simple donation form with one-time social share options that allow individuals to promote their generosity.
+We aren’t saying to toss out the concept, instead, prioritize a component of the event allowing people to give, a simple donation form.
+Add a one-time social share options that allow individuals to promote their generosity.
 Next, move the relationship over to social media.
 Monitor the shares and posts from the campaign and directly engage the users on your networks.
 It’s more personal and can bring new eyes to your organization.
 Is it a bit more work?
 Yep.
 Is it a much-needed break for your database that has the potential to be more engaging?
 YES!

 Using social also allows you to take a break from Zoom calls and feature short burst content that users have already signed up to access by following your social accounts.
 You can also take full advantage of live streaming features for quick campaign updates and shout-outs to those participating.
 Those shout-outs are little virtual goldmines, as you can tag, share and engage.
 Who knows, you might event go viral.

-Give your database a break from the status quo and try out a simplified model that’s as easily accessed from a phone as Netlfix and Hulu.
+Give your database a break from the status quo and try out a simplified registration form model that’s as easily accessed from a phone as Netlfix and Hulu.